NCERT Solutions for Exercise 15.1 Class 10 Maths Chapter 15 - Probability

 Total number of cards in a well-shuffled deck = 52

-Hence, total possible outcomes = 52
+Hence, the total possible outcomes = 52

-(2) Let E be the event of getting a face card.
+Let E be the event of getting a face card.

-Face cards: (J, Q, K) of each four suits
+Face cards: (J, Q, K) of each four suits.

-Hence, number of favorable outcomes = 12
+Hence, the number of favourable outcomes = 3 × 4 = 12

-P(E)=favourable outcomestotal outcomes=1252
+Therefore P(E)=favourable outcomestotal outcomes=1252 or =313

-Therefore, the probability of getting a face card is 313
+Thus, the probability of getting a face card is 313

 Q14 (iii) One card is drawn from a well-shuffled deck of 52 cards.
-Find the probability of getting (iii) a red face card
+Find the probability of getting a red face card

 Answer: